uvarov-frontend/biletiki.vanilla-calendar.pro/README.md

-# Biletiki.store
+# biletiki.vanilla-calendar.pro

 An open-source website for searching flights and hotels using the [vanilla-calendar](https://github.com/uvarov-frontend/vanilla-calendar) plugin.

 ## About

 This is a demonstration project for the [vanilla-calendar](https://github.com/uvarov-frontend/vanilla-calendar) plugin, which offers a convenient interface for searching and booking tickets.
-The design and the name "Biletiki" were inspired by the "Aviasales" website.
+The design and the name "Biletiki" were inspired by the "aviasales.ru" website.

 **Technologies Used:**